Tom Udall's Photo

 These experiences helped Tom realize he could personally make a difference for the people of New Mexico through elected office.
 In 1990, Tom was elected New Mexico Attorney General.
 He made fighting DWI and domestic violence a priority.
 Working with the Legislature on both sides of the aisle, he pushed for tougher laws against offenders.
 Tom also fought to protect consumers, especially senior citizens, from rampant telemarketing and other forms of fraud.
 Additionally, he made ethics a trademark issue, increasing transparency in government and prosecuting corrupt politicians, even members of his own party.
 In 1994, Tom was elected to a second term as Attorney General.

-Tom serves on five committees as New Mexico's senior Senator: Appropriations, Foreign Relations, Environment and Public Works (EPW), Indian Affairs, and Rules and Administration.
+Tom serves on five Senate committees: Appropriations, Foreign Relations, Commerce, Indian Affairs, and Rules and Administration.